-Hermitage Bay in Antigua
+Hermitage Bay Resort in Antigua

 Andy Thesen’s career in high finance took a dramatic turn the day he initially turned down a college grad seeking employment.
 Thesen, the owner of Hermitage Bay in Antigua, believes his accidental path to building a 5-star hotel in the Caribbean had a lot to do with the persistence shown by the young man seeking a foothold in Thesen’s former world of venture capital.